isomerpages/moe-hci/_the-hc-advantage/A Culture Of Care/College: The Faculty System.md

 ---
 ##### College: The Faculty System

-Under the Faculty system, students are divided across different streams and subject combinations.
-This heterogeneous arrangement encourages students to interact and appreciate one other's differences as well as similarities.
+At the heart of the college experience is the Faculty System, a structure designed to bring together students from diverse academic pathways into vibrant, supportive communities.
+By learning alongside peers with different strengths, interests, and perspectives, students develop a deeper appreciation of both individuality and shared purpose.

-Each faculty is led by a team comprising a Senior Consultant (SC),&nbsp;Education Consultant (EC)/ and CCA Teacher.
-Working very closely with the Civics and Subject Tutors, they oversee the scholastic performance and emotional well-being of students in their respective faculties.
-The work of the faculties is coordinated and supervised by the PCs/Faculty and Director/Well-Being.
+Each faculty is guided by a dedicated team of teachers working closely with Civics and Subject Tutors.
+Together, they journey with students through their academic and personal growth, providing consistent care, guidance, and encouragement.
+The work of the faculties is coordinated by the Year Heads and the Director of Well-Being, ensuring a coherent and student-centred approach across the college.

-The faculty personnel take on multiple roles.
-In dealing with the affective aspects of a student's education, he/she takes on the role of a counsellor, disciplinarian and mentor.
-The SC/Faculty or EC/Faculty is usually the first person the Civics or Subject Tutor turns to when handling a delicate case.
-Very often, whenever they arise, such cases are a complex mix of emotional and disciplinary issues, each feeding on each other.
-The SC or EC is empowered to make decisions on-site to intervene in a timely manner to the benefit of our students.
-Such a decentralised Faculty system of managing students is more efficient in responding to the individual needs of the students.
-Programmes can also be more flexibly customised to meet the needs of the students within the respective faculties.
+More than an organisational structure, the Faculty System reflects the college’s commitment to holistic education.
+Faculty staff serve not only as educators, but as mentors who take a genuine interest in each student’s development.
+Through close relationships and attentive support, they help students navigate challenges, build resilience, and grow in confidence.

+This decentralised system allows the college to respond meaningfully to the needs of every student.
+It enables timely support, thoughtful guidance, and programmes that are tailored to each faculty community.
+In doing so, the Faculty System creates an environment where every student is known, supported, and empowered to thrive.

 ##### Our Faculties: